Danica-T/Cloth-Simulation/README.md

 # Cloth-Simulation

 This project was completed in 2022 for COS426: Computer Graphics @ Princeton University.
-The code implements a 2D image processor with a variety of filters and operations.
+The code implements a cloth simulation with detailed physics and environmental engines.

 ## Description